 The Bellingham/Whatcom County League organizes events which provide in-depth understanding and opportunities for civil discussion of local, state and national issues.
-Our events include [link to each section below] election forums, educational programs, and interest groups.
+Our events include election forums, educational programs, and interest groups.

 The LWVBWC promotes participatory democracy:

-- Registering voters throughout the year at events throughout Whatcom County
+1. Registering voters throughout the year at events throughout Whatcom County.

-- Publishing and distributing an updated Directory of Government Officials, “They Represent You” or TRY [link to TRY pdf].
+2. Publishing and distributing an updated Directory of Government Officials, “They Represent You” or TRY.
 This comprehensive directory provides contact information for all of the elected officials who represent Whatcom County - municipal, county, state, and national legislators, local school boards, courts and public agencies.

-- Providing an on-line Toolbox (link) for voters which includes information on registering to vote, candidates, status of voter registration, legislative districts, and other useful tools.
+4. Providing an online Toolbox for voters which includes information on registering to vote, candidates, status of voter registration, legislative districts, and other useful tools.

 Action & Advocacy

-As a non-partisan political organization, the League of Women Voters® works to understand policy issues and advocate for those policies that are in alignment with officially adopted national, state, and local league positions.
-League positions [link to positions page] are adopted after thorough study and with consensus of the membership.
+As a nonpartisan political organization, the League of Women Voters® works to understand policy issues and advocate for those policies that are in alignment with officially adopted national, state, and local league positions.
+League positions are adopted after thorough study and with consensus of the membership.